-Moving into Higher Education is an exciting opportunity for young people but some students find the transition challenging and many thousands decide to drop out across the sector each year.
-With 28,000 students, Nottingham Trent University (NTU) is now leading the way in locating those students at risk of non-continuation by identifying low student engagement using StREAM, the early warning software developed by Solutionpath.
+Moving into Higher Education is an exciting opportunity for most young people but some students find the transition challenging and thousands decide to drop out across the sector each year.
+With 28,000 students, Nottingham Trent University (NTU) is leading the way in locating those students at risk of non-continuation by identifying low student engagement using StREAM, the early warning software developed by Solutionpath.

-Adopted in 2013, NTU uses the dashboard to improve the outcomes for all of their students.
-Designed to focus on student engagement – what a student does, not who they are – the dashboard measures student engagement by following a student’s digital footprint across the campus.
-This includes learning activities such as VLE log ins, attendance, library loans etc. and gives each student an engagement rating.
+Adopted in 2013, NTU uses the StREAM dashboard to improve the outcomes for all students.
+Designed to focus on student engagement – what a student does, not who they are, the dashboard measures student engagement by following a student’s digital footprint across the campus.
+This includes learning activities such as VLE logins, attendance, library loans etc. and gives each student an engagement rating.
 And unlike other adoptions of learning analytics, NTU provides students access to their own data.

 Ed Foster, Student Engagement Manager at NTU believes that “Engagement is the most important predictor of success.
 What students do is more important than who they are.
 Our analysis shows that, as might be expected, student engagement is the strongest predictor of progression and attainment.
 We’re very proud of our work prior to improve student success, both in our outreach work and supporting students once they arrive at NTU.”

 As our first university customer, Nottingham Trent University has experienced double-digit improvements in just the first year of operation.
 The pilot project delivered marked improvements in NTU students’ academic performance, with 15 per cent more achieving higher than 3.5 GPA degrees.